 You have to get him as a pup to enjoy his full mischief.
 He may have a tiny muzzle with big eyes or relaxed ears with a furry face.
 How he looks is dependent on the dominant parentage, and this can differ within the same litter.

 A full-grown Pomapug is 13 inches tall and weighs 16 pounds at most.
-He has a high pitched bark that can jostle you out of your sleep.
+He has a high pitched bark that can nudge you out of your sleep.
 But don’t worry, he rarely lets his bark out if he is well socialized.
 He also gets along very well with other pets in your home.

 Pomapug can adapt to any living space provided he is next to his master.
 He thrives in warm climates but does not do well in extreme temperatures.